peecky/node-buffering/README.md

 Pause the buffering instance.
 You can add data to paused buffering instance but they will not be flushed while it is paused.

-* duration: (optional) Duration of paused state in milliseconds.
-The paused state will be end when duration milliseconds passed.
-Default for forever.
+* duration: (optional. default: -1) Duration of paused state in milliseconds.
+The paused state will be end when duration milliseconds passed. -1 for forever.

 ### Buffering.prototype.resume()